Sixty-two Years of Excellence

 A vision for a new, unified preschool through fifth grade campus was drafted.
 Property was purchased on Edwards Mill Road.
 The first phase of the new campus was completed in January 1997.
 Another phase of the campus master plan was completed with the creation of additional elementary classrooms, a library and a new preschool complex.
 In 2007 the Athletics and Arts Center was built.

-What began as a small playgroup has become a thriving community and respected independent school with more than 440 students from across the Triangle.
+What began as a small playgroup has become a thriving community and respected independent school with 400 students from across the Triangle.
 During all this change, the mission has remained constant.
 Just as the founding families sought, the school fosters a love of learning in an atmosphere of challenge, inquiry and respect, and parental involvement is still central to the success of the school.